-The average home renovation takes between 4 to 8 months, there are exceptions to this rule with some projects being minor or major in size, but most home renovations will fall somewhere within this timeline.
+The average duration for home renovation takes between 4 to 8 months.
+There are exceptions to this rule when the projects are very small or big in size, but most home renovations will fall somewhere within this timeline.

-If you are fully renovating or remodelling your house chances are it could take up to 6- 8 months or even more if you are adding large spaces with architectural detail, but if you’re just doing a kitchen and bathroom with some minor cosmetic changes then it could be a just matter of weeks or months.
+If you are fully renovating or remodelling your house, chances are it could take up to 6- 8 months or even more if you are adding large spaces with architectural detail.
+In case of renovating kitchen and bathroom with some minor cosmetic changes then it could be a just matter of few weeks.

-Now this is not an exact science but looking back over my data on completed projects that I’ve constructed over the last 15 odd years I can say it comes pretty close this figure.
+Note: This is not an exact scientific derivation but looking back over the data from my completed projects, I can say it comes pretty close to this figure.

-To clarify the above I’m only talking about build time on site, I.e… When you strike your first blow with the hammer to vacuuming the dust off the floor for the last time.
-It’s the preliminary work off site before starting that also needs to be factored in.
+To clarify the above I’m only talking about build time on site, I.e. When you strike your first blow with the hammer to vacuuming the dust off the floor for the last time.

-The preliminary stage for most projects (if done correctly) can and probably should, take just as long as the construction time on site.
+The preliminary stages for most projects (if done correctly) can and probably should take longer than the construction time on site.

 What other time needs to be factored in?